navapbc/template-infra/template-only-docs/application-requirements.md

 * The application folder needs to have a `Makefile` that has a build target `release-build` that takes in a Makefile variable `OPTS`, and passes those `OPTS` as options to the `docker build` command.
 The top level [Makefile](./Makefile) in this repo will call the application's `release-build` make target passing in release tags to tag the docker image with.
 * The web application needs to listen on the port defined by the environment variable `PORT`, rather than hardcode the `PORT`.
 This allows the infrastructure to configure the application to listen on a container port specified by the infrastructure.
 See [The Twelve-Factor App](https://12factor.net/) to learn more about designing applications to be portable to different infrastructure environments using environment variables.
 * The web application needs to have a health check endpoint at `/health` that returns an HTTP 200 OK response when the application is healthy and ready to accept requests.
+* The Docker image needs to have `wget` installed.
+This is used in the container task defintion's healthcheck configuration in order to ping the application's `/health` endpoint.
+If you want to use a different healthcheck command (e.g. `curl`) then you'll need to modify the health_check configuration in the `aws_ecs_task_definition` resource in [modules/service/main.tf](/infra/modules/service/main.tf).

 ## Database Requirements